wui-hong/tp/docs/UserGuide.md

 ## Key Terms

 The Spend N Split application links transactions and people.
-As such, it is important that you familarise yourself with the structure of each person and each transaction in our application.
+As such, it is important that you familiarise yourself with the structure of each person and each transaction in our application.

 ### Person